Diagnosis and Serviceability

 Change the Log Configuration Using CLI

-Since 10.4(2)F, CLIs are available to change the above logging configuration dynamically without restarting the process.
-These are per agent EXEC.
-There are not configuration, and thus can be changed without impacting the current operations.
+CLIs are available to change the above logging config dynamically without restarting the process.
+These commands are per agent EXEC commands and no changes to the config file, and thus can be changed without impacting the current operations.

 SUMMARY STEPS